Frequently Asked Questions

 How often are system updates issued?

-It is recommended that users upgrade their system on a yearly basis.
+It is recommended that users upgrade their system at least once a year.

 What does the update process look like?